okada-lab/exhbma/README.md

-# exhbma
-Exhaustive Search with Bayesian Model Averaging
+# Exhaustive Search with Bayesian Model Averaging (ExhBMA)

+# How to use
+Please see notebooks in `tutorials/`.

+# API document
+In preparing.

+# Research paper
+In preparing.